 Plumbline

-I was half way through my MA thesis, or so I thought, when my teacher asked: “Margaret, what is your plumbline?”
+I was half way through my MA thesis, or so I thought, when the teacher asked: “Margaret, what is your plumbline?”
 I had no idea - a) what my plumbline was, or b) what a plumbline was.
-I knew I wanted to write about my torn relationship with my veteran father who’d died in 1976. … Continue reading Plumbline
+I knew I wanted to write about the torn relationship I had with my father who’d died in … Continue reading Plumbline